EGPostema/DrawerDissect/README.md

 3. Clone the Repository
 4. Process a Batch of New Images

-For a full summary of each processing step (with descriptions of inputs and outputs), see the README file in the 'functions' folder.
+For a full summary of each processing step (with descriptions of inputs and outputs), [see the README file in the 'functions' folder](https://github.com/EGPostema/coloroptera/blob/main/functions/README.md)

 # 1. Train Roboflow Models - WIP